-Every year around graduation time, various media outlets declare that graduating college seniors will need to work longer than their parents thanks to student debt, housing costs, lack of pensions, and whatever anti-millennial statistic is en vogue.
+During graduation time, various media outlets declare that graduating college seniors will need to work longer than their parents due to student debt, housing costs, lack of pensions, the recession, low-quality jobs, or whatever anti-youth statistic is en vogue.

 Early retirement is just as achievable now as it has been in the past.
-Perhaps more achievable.
+Probably more achievable.

-All of us, not just young people, can empower ourselves with the tools and knowledge to earn more and invest money for the future.
+We can empower the young (and ourselves) with the tools and knowledge to earn more and invest money for the future.

-But the internet, with its endless information and opportunities, is also littered with infinite distractions.
-Internet users choose envy over self-education, trolling over constructive debate, and pornography… lots of pornography.
+But the internet, with its endless knowledge and opportunities, is also littered with infinite distractions.

 How to Craft a Better Life than Your Parents…

-For those of us lucky to be blessed with loving and competent parents, we have high standards to live up to.
-Our parents’ lives serve as a model to guide us.
+For those of us lucky to be blessed with loving and competent role models, we have high standards to live up to.
+Their lives serve as a guide.